 For years scientists have been concerned with the question "is the birth of a child of one sex or the other a purely stochastic phenomenon?" (for review see Cluttonbrock, Iason, 1986).
 A vast statistical material studied (5 mill of births in Saxony in 1876-1885 yea) was established, that families in which one sex prevails, appear more frequently while families with equal sex ratio more rarely, contrary to theoretical expectation (Stern, 1960) (see also Chapter 2).
 Bar-Anon and Robertson (1975) have analyzed 150,000 births sired by 107 bulls and found significant differences in the sex of their progeny.
-In the progeny of some bulls they observed prevalence of calves (1.5%) and correlation (coefficient 0.5) between the sex ratio in the progeny of the producer and his father.
+In the progeny of some bulls they observed prevalence of calves (1.5 %) and correlation (coefficient 0.5) between the sex ratio in the progeny of the producer and his father.

 Trivers and Willard (1973) have studied the relation between parents' reproductive range ("success") and that of their offspring sex ratio.
 They analyzed data on such species as deer, pig, sheep, dog, seal and human.
 Females of these species, which have more "reproductive success", give birth to more sons.
-For grey seal (Halichoerus grypus) sex ratio in female offspring was 58.2% $\bigcirc$ in the early period of mating season, and 42.5% $\bigcirc$ at the end of the mating season (Coulson, Hicling, 1961).
+For grey seal (Halichoerus grypus) sex ratio in female offspring was 58.2% \Im in the early period of mating season, and 42.5% \Im at the end of the mating season (Coulson, Hicling, 1961).

+The shift of the sex ratio in favor of sons was observed in the offspring of subdominant Water vole males (Evsikov et al., 1995).
 Contrary, females mated to dominant males produced more sons in zebra finches (Poephila guttata) (Burley, 1986) and yellow-headed blackbirds (Xanthocephalus xanthocephalus) (Patterson, Emlen, 1980).
 In domestic chickens (Gallus gallus domesticus) no effect was observed (Leonard, Weatherhead, 1996).